Anand259/JavaScripts/README.md

 # Custom AJAX Handler
 #### Developer : Anand Pandey
 - Made with love in Vanilla JavaScript
 - Feel free to use, if you don't want to use depandencies like JQuery
+- Build fully with Vanilla JavaScript, so no extra depandency required to install, only browser's JavaScript should be enabled.

 #### How to use
 > Import using CDN